bfortunato/aj-framework/README.md

-# aj-framework
+# AJ Framework

-Flux based framework to build hybrid mobile and web applications
+AJ Enables you to improve development performances, sharing code in different mobile platform and, if you want, also in web applications.